 All entrants will be given a certificate of participation, with the winners, runner-ups, and the People’s Choice Award being given certificates in addition to a cash prize.

-Monday, March 18th – Abstract submission (Poster Registration) closes.
-(Date subject to change.)
+- TBD– Deadline for submission (Date subject to change.)

 By submitting a poster/presentation, the applicant authorizes the Agricultural and Biological Engineering Graduate Student Association and Ecological Sciences and Engineering Interdisciplinary Graduate Program to share all information related to the poster/presentation (or subsequent award), including a photo, on the internet, in press releases, and in relevant program literature.